Making Mini-Splits Disappear

-A lot of the building industry and homeowners in the United States don’t want to see their HVAC systems exposed, even if it means high performance, healthy living environment, and total control.
-There is a magical way to have cake and eat it, too.
+A lot of homeowners and folks in the building industry in the United States don’t want to see their HVAC (a.k.a. heating and air) systems exposed, even if it means high performance, healthy living environment, and total control.
+There is a magical (OK, maybe that’s a bit of a stretch) way to have cake and eat it, too.

 I design, specify and recommend mini-split heat pump systems because they are the quietest, most energy efficient, and most effective systems available for mechanically heating and cooling a home (or any building).
-Yes, they are even more efficient and effective than ground source heat pump systems (a.k.a. geothermal), and they cost less to install.
+Yes, they are generally more efficient and effective than residential ground source heat pump systems (a.k.a. geothermal), and they definitely cost less to install.
 I can prove it, but not now.

-Homeowner: “If you could make them disappear, Chris, than I would consider them.”
+Homeowner: “If you could make them disappear, Chris, then I would consider them.”

 Hiding the wall-mounted units behind a dropped soffit or in a wall recess behind a decorative wood grille has been tried many times before, and it doesn’t work.
-They need to have the clearance all around them to be effective at circulating the air in the room they are in.
+OK, well it does “work”, but it may or may not be as effective as it could and provide the occupants the maximum comfort and efficiency.
+They require clearance all around them to effectively circulate the air in the room they are in.

 The magic is in the selection and design process.
 Instead of ductless, I specify the ducted fan coils that fit nicely in to a dropped ceiling cavity, crawlspace or attic (encapsulate these spaces, please), or just suspended from the ceiling in the mechanical room.
 They’re no more than 10″ tall, 48″ wide, and 32″ deep, depending on manufacturer.
 Conventional ductwork is used to deliver the air, and what the homeowner sees inside the home is no different than what they’re used to.